 The YMCA is named as beneficiary under three perpetual trusts.
-The YMCA's beneficiary interest allocation ranges from 6.17% to 100.00% as of December 31, 2022 and 2021.
+The YMCA's beneficiary interest allocation ranges from 6.17% to 100.00% as of December 31, 2023 and 2022.
+The carrying value of beneficial interest in trusts is as follows as of December 31: